DKolmas/DKolmas.github.io/_posts/2019-03-24-Working-On-New-Page.md

 I am preparing a new website to present the content.

+Tile coding software in reinforcement learning - [link][14] to software fibrary

 Here is the the LaTex style for [NeurIPS 2019][1].

 Here is a list of [LaTex symbols][9]